Balloon modelling: Origins

 The origins of balloon modelling are unknown.
 The 1975 book by "Jolly the Clown" Art Petri credits "Herman Bonnert from Pennsylvania at a magician's convention in 1939" as being the first balloontwister.
 Val Andrews, in Manual of Balloon Modeling, Vol. 1, An Encyclopedic Series, credits H.J.
 Bonnert of Scranton, Pennsylvania as being the "daddy of them all".
 Jim Church III states, "Frank Zacone from Youngstown, Ohio was doing a balloon act during the 1940s and had been doing the act for some time."
 Another candidate for first balloon twister is Henry Maar.

 Equipment

-Two essential items are required for balloon twisting: